 BEAUTIFULLY FED FOOD

-Beautifully Fed Food is a womxn-led collective of Black and Brown people from African and Latin-American Diasporas.
-We are trained in culinary arts, nutrition, and food justice with a mission to encourage the celebration of our cultures, honor the wisdom of our bodies, and practice the traditions of our ancestors through food.
-Real food that nourishes us, heals us, and provides us comfort, especially now, one delicious bite at a time through the plant-forward culinary classes and food-justice education programs we teach.
+Beautifully Fed Food (BFF) is a womxn-led collective of Black and Brown people from African and Latin-American Diasporas.
+They are trained in culinary arts, nutrition, and food justice with a mission to encourage the celebration of our cultures, honor the wisdom of our bodies, and practice the traditions of their ancestors through food.

-We are co-launching a Queer, Trans (QT) Black and Brown centered cooperative farm and forest in the North East that grows, shares and teaches about medicinal plants and traditions.
-Our collective of healers, farmers, and facilitators believes healing and liberation are interconnected, ongoing processes that require cultivating reciprocal relationships with the earth.
-Our goals are to honor the ancestors; respect the sacred; and cultivate interconnected resilience among our QTBIPOC community and the earth.
+QTIE Herb Farm is a budding Queer, Trans, Black and Brown cooperative farm in the North East that grows, shares, and teaches about medicinal plants and traditions.
+Their collective of healers, farmers, and facilitators believes healing and liberation are interconnected, ongoing processes that require cultivating reciprocal relationships with the earth.

 SISTERS 3 TEA

-Sisters 3 Tea is a family owned beverage manufacturing company founded in Brooklyn, New York in 2020.
-We produce sparkling botanicals from Caribbean herbs and fruits.
-Our family is dedicated to elevating Caribbean culture and crafting a world where health and pleasure are synonymous.
+Sisters 3 Tea is the first coop we’ve incubated that offers Consumer Packaged Goods.
+Sister 3 Tea is a family-owned beverage manufacturing company.
+They produce sparkling botanicals from Caribbean herbs and fruits.
+Drawing from the wisdom of their matriarch, their family is dedicated to elevating Caribbean culture and creating a world where health and pleasure are synonymous.

 Cooking with Chef Nikki